 - The school promoted recycling at school-wide events and at events sponsored by the PTSA.
 Recycling receptacles were placed at the annual Walk-A-Thon, Field Day, and other events.

 - Grand Ridge Elementary significantly reduced paper use by converting to electronic newsletters and fliers instead of paper copies.

-- The school posted reminders to use only one or two sheets of paper towels in every bathroom.
+- The school posted reminders in every bathroom to use only one or two sheets of paper towels.